Change management vs. configuration management in ITIL – how are they different?

 One commonly asked question about ITIL is the difference between change management and configuration management.

-We’ll start by offering a brief overview of ITIL.
+Let’s start with a brief overview of ITIL.

 ITIL in Context

-Let’s start from the widest perspective: what ITIL is and how it works.
+Let’s start from the broadest perspective: what ITIL is and how it works.

-There are several versions of ITIL, the latest one being released in February 2019 (V4).
+ITIL (Information Technology Infrastructure Library) is a framework for managing IT services.
+IT Services Management (ITSM) departments worldwide use this set of guidelines.
+There are several versions of ITIL, the latest one released in February 2019 (V4).

 However, since many ITSM platforms still use V3, we will cover that version here.